uktrade/ip-filter/README.md

 ### AppConfig configuration

-AppConfig profiles specified in the `$APPCONFIG_PROFILES` environment variable are retrieved and combined into a single list of IPs. basic auth config and shared tokens.
+AppConfig profiles specified in the `$APPCONFIG_PROFILES` environment variable are retrieved and combined into a single list of IPs, basic auth config and shared tokens.

 ```
 IpRanges: